nelsobe/cldsr/NOTES.md

 # Notes on REACT and CLDSR

+## Notes on PLECO Web Reader

+After I got it ALL done I discovered that tapping characters to see their defs in PLECO doesn't work for the react version.
+I have checked the HTML being shown in the browser and it is the same as with the cldsc website consisting of things like: <span class="tone3">我</span>.
+But, PLECO won't let me tap it for definitions.

+Kind of renders this project moot.
+However, it was a great learning process.

 ## Notes on deploying to github pages

 NOTE: I _thought_ I had it working for just pushing pages up to repo (not doing a build).
 But now as I write this - I cannot reproduce it.
 So, for now I am just doing builds as documented here.